iotaledger/identity.rs/identity_iota/README.md

 To contribute directly to the repository, simply fork the project, push your changes to your fork and create a pull request to get them included!

-The best place to get involved in discussions about this framework or to look for support at is the `#identity` channel on the [IOTA Discord](https://discord.iota.org).
+The best place to get involved in discussions about this library or to look for support at is the `#identity` channel on the [IOTA Discord](https://discord.iota.org).
 You can also ask questions on our [Stack Exchange](https://iota.stackexchange.com/).